 Least Common Multiple (LCM): the smallest multiple of two or more integers.

-Please not that the LCM, because it is a multiple, will always be larger than or equal to the starting integers.
+Please note that the LCM, because it is a multiple, will always be larger than or equal to the starting integers.
 GCF will be smaller than or equal to the starting integers because we are talking about a factor (The first word “least” and “greatest” in both cases is slightly misleading.
-What really matters is that LCM is a multiple while GCF is a factor).
+What matters is that LCM is a multiple while GCF is a factor).

 To find the GCF and LCM of two numbers using Venn Diagrams, perform the following steps